Find executions

 Tens of thousands of pipelines might execute in a production environment in a short time period.
 Use the following controls on the Pipeline executions page to find a pipeline of interest:

-• For the Not-running pipelines table, select the smallest time period possible to reduce the number of executions in the list.
+• For the Execution history table, select the smallest time period possible to reduce the number of executions in the list.

 • Click the arrow on a sortable column, , to sort ascending or descending.

-• For the Not-running pipelines table, use the Filter presets (Errors, Stopped, Completed) or click the funnel icon on a specific column to filter it.
+• For the Execution history table, use the Filter presets (Errors, Stopped, Completed) or click the funnel icon on a specific column to filter it.
 You can filter the Type, Status, and Project.

 • Click Table configuration and filters to open the Table configuration and filters dialog to hide or show columns, set filters, and rearrange columns.